Articles tagged with: wholewheat

 Baking bites, baking medley, Lunchbox bites, lunchbox medley »

-Whole wheat buns/Baatis and Litti Chokha – the two most rustic regional recipes from Indian invoke a mixed emotion in me.
+Whole wheat buns/Baatis and Litti Chokha – the two most rustic regional recipes from India invoke a mixed emotion in me.
 If the later brings back the memory of my carefree days the former reminds me of the insecurity I felt during my childhood.
 Unable to cope up with the work pressure and childcare my working parents arranged for a 60 something nanny to baby sit me.
 The most prominent features I could remember about her is her wrinkled face, bony rough hands and the white muslin Potli (pouch) she used to bring daily from her home for her lunch.

 She brought these unevenly round whole-wheat buns/baatis neatly packed in a white muslin cloth or potli every day.
 Hand pound wheat flour to make the buns, firewood used to cook them and fresh ghee smeared over those baatis revealed the hard life of villagers.
 I used to get scared when she lifted me with her wrinkled hands but loved to bite on those savory buns she brought.
 The feeling of insecurity of taken care by a stranger was somewhat subsided with these delicacies she brought each day.